intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-graphene/README.md

 # Trusted Realtime ML
-SGX-based Trusted Big Data ML allows user to run end-to-end Intel Analytics Zoo cluster serving with Flink local and distributed cluster on Graphene-SGX.
+SGX-based Trusted Big Data ML allows user to run end-to-end Intel BigDL cluster serving with Flink local and distributed cluster on Graphene-SGX.

 *Please mind the IP and file path settings.
 They should be changed to the IP/path of your own SGX server on which you are running the programs.*